 Many of our members open accounts for their children and grandchildren so they can put a little aside on a regular basis and see it grow.

-We pay 2% interest each year on Junior savings accounts.
+We currently pay 1% interest each year on the average balance between October – September on all Junior savings accounts.

 2. A Junior Account may be opened by the trustee by completing a Junior Account Application Form.
 Applications must be accompanied with proof of the address of the junior member (i.e. correspondence from a hospital/doctor/education authority) and proof of the child’s existence (i.e. birth certificate, passport, child benefit awards letter or National Health Card).

 3. Junior Membership will commence from the date of the first deposit into the account from the trustee’s credit union account.